-In ancient Greek history, writings explain how anise helps breathing, relieves pain, provokes urine, and eases thirst.
+In ancient Greek history, writings explain how Anise helps breathing, relieves pain, encourages urine, and eases thirst.
 The oil has been used commercially since the 1800's.

 Aniseed oil encourages and stimulates the conscious mind, opening it to the Universe.
 It is said that it induces clairvoyance and energizes the brain